raccoon-lang/raccoon/NOTES.md

         ##### IMPLEMENTATION

         Structural typing can be used in place of duck typing.
-In fact, Corona sees type and object relationships structurally.
+In fact, Raccoon sees type and object relationships structurally.

         Functions are actually instantiations with abis that conform to argument binary structures.